Ladies and gentlemen, a serious sociological question.

 Thank you.

-Well I don't believe there's any part of the Obama agenda that isn't tied to the Santa Claus factor.
+Well, I don't believe there's any part of the Obama agenda that isn't tied to the Santa Claus factor.

 So how do you explain that?

-Um the Santa Claus factor.
+The Santa Claus factor.

-Yeah, but look at what you look at what you just described.
+Look at what you just described.

 They are seeing their student loans skyrocket, which he owns, by the way.